 Who should I ask for recommendations?

 We recommend that you ask someone who knows you well and can speak to both your leadership ability and work ethic.
 The strongest recommendations generally come from individuals who have a close working relationship with the candidate (e.g. supervisors, professors, advisors, etc.).
 When reviewing applications, the content of a recommendation is far more important to the Recruiting team than the title of the writer and we therefore encourage you to ask those who know you best academically or professionally rather than those who hold the most prestigious title.

 What experience do Fellows have to have before being selected?

-A Colorado commitment refers to applicants who are passionate about the state and its people, have an intention to serve the people of Colorado and would move to Colorado without hesitation.
+A Colorado commitment refers to applicants who are passionate and knowledgeable about the state and its people and have an intention to serve the communities of Colorado.

 How can I speak with a current Fellow?

 Current Fellows are more than happy to speak to interested individuals who want to learn more.
 These conversations are an ideal opportunity to ask your questions and get a better sense of the Fellowship experience.
 Informational interviews can take place virtually or at El Pomar’s offices at Penrose House.
 To schedule an informational interview, please click here.